 Click here to read the the climate change background to the UK's investment in nuclear technology.

-The eight nuclear power stations will be at Hinkley Point, Sizewell, Bradwell, Moorside (previously 'Sellafield', and before that 'Windscale' and 'Calder Hall'), Wylfa, Hartlepool, Heysham and Oldbury.
+It is intended that there will eventually be eight new nuclear stations - all in England - at Hinkley Point, Sizewell, Bradwell, Moorside (previously 'Sellafield', and before that 'Windscale' and 'Calder Hall'), Wylfa, Hartlepool, Heysham and Oldbury.

 (Moorside, Bradwell and Oldbury do not currently generate nuclear power.
 Three Scottish nuclear power stations (Torness, Hunterston and Dungeness) do currently generate but there are no current plans to build new reactors there because of opposition from the Scottish Government.)